2021 Ukrainian coup attempt allegations: Aftermath

 On the day that Zelensky outlined the allegations of the coup plot, Ukraine's sovereign dollar bonds fell to their lowest level in over a year, and the cost of insuring Ukrainian debt soared.

 In February 2022, Russia launched an invasion of Ukraine, attempting to take Kyiv and decapitate the Ukrainian state.
 Upon launching the invasion, Russian president Vladimir Putin urged the Ukrainian military to cease resistance to the Russian invasion, and to revolt and topple the Ukrainian government instead.
 According to Ukrainian intelligence, Russia was planning to install Viktor Yanukovych - the Russia-friendly former president of Ukraine who fled Ukraine in 2014 amid the Euromaidan - as president of Ukraine once more after taking Kyiv.

 According to U.S. intelligence findings shared with the press, Russia had drawn up "formalised" hit lists prior to its 2022 invasion of Ukraine to facilitate a campaign to either arrest or assassinate individuals in an effort to root out possible future opposition to occupation authorities, apparently targeting "anyone who could challenge the Russian agenda".

-During the first days of the Russian invasion, the U.S. government offered to evacuate Zelenskyy from Kyiv since he was considered Russia's "prime target" according to the U.S.; Zelenskyy rebuffing the offer.
+During the first days of the Russian invasion, the U.S. government offered to evacuate Zelenskyy from Kyiv since he was considered Russia's "prime target" according to the U.S.; Zelenskyy rebuffed the offer.
 In the wake of the Russian invasion, the U.S. and European allies of Ukraine began discussing how to ensure the security of the Zelenskyy government, contingency plans to set up a government in exile in case the Zelenskyy government was eventually forced to flee Ukraine, as well as how to secure the line of succession in the event that Zelenskyy were killed or captured.

 At the onset of the Russian invasion, some 400 Wagner Group mercenaries were deployed to Kyiv on an assassination mission with a kill list listing 23 senior Ukrainian officials (with Volodymyr Zelenskyy topping off the list as target number one).
 Chechen special forces were also sent by Russia to Kyiv to attempt to assassinate Zelenskyy at the onset of the war.